Learn How to Deliver Data that Drives Results

 Entire manufacturing and distribution facilities have become interconnected with the implementation of smart automation technology.
 This makes it possible to gather and analyze data across material handling equipment to achieve more efficient processes and increase profitability.
 As the trend towards Industry 4.0 continues to advance, the amount of data available is only growing.
 These streams of data typically arrive from several sources and are presented in a variety of formats–adding to the complexity of information flowing through modern facilities.

-Material handling technologies, like Seegrid’s automated guided vehicles (AGVs) and autonomous mobile robots (AMRs), constantly collect data with every movement.
+Material handling technologies, like Seegrid Palion autonomous mobile robots (AMRs) and automated guided vehicles (AGVs), constantly collect data with every movement.
 However, simply harvesting robust amounts of data isn’t useful.
 When trying to ensure that data is impactful and actionable, instead of focusing on the quantity and complexity of the data being collected, what really matters is the depth of understanding the data.

-Increase Throughput and Reduce Downtime with AGV Data
+Increase Throughput and Reduce Downtime with AMR Data

 With the responsibility for improving the overall efficiency of material handling facilities, operations managers typically have key performance goals and expectations around increasing throughput while reducing downtime.
 Operations managers need to take a proactive approach, getting ahead of issues before they occur, while creating a holistic understanding of the entire facility.
 Unfortunately, with so many systems, processes, pressures, and other variables at play while production is running, it’s easy to become bombarded and consumed with too much information to decisively make improvements.

-Through the implementation of automated guided vehicles (AGVs) and fleet management software, the equipment, bottlenecks, downtime, deliveries, and other key components can be tracked, monitored, and quickly adapted.
-Not only can an operations manager compare operational efficiencies before and after adopting AGVs, but they can also make improvements based on real-time data for immediate results.
+Through the implementation of autonomous mobile robots (AMRs) and fleet management software, the equipment, bottlenecks, downtime, deliveries, and other key components can be tracked, monitored, and quickly adapted.
+Not only can an operations manager compare operational efficiencies before and after adopting AMRs, but they can also make improvements based on real-time data for immediate results.

 However, if this information isn’t handled and presented effectively, it becomes difficult to determine where to begin, putting improvements on the backburner.
 Simply collecting extensive data in a report and displaying it on a bulletin board each month doesn’t help a facility achieve goals or advance initiatives.
 Here, we outline next steps to turn this data report into distinct actions for impactful operational improvements.